SofiaSchroeter/sofiaschroeter.github.io/index.md

 My research interests include Labour Economics, Applied Microeconomics and International Trade.

-I am visiting UC Berkeley from January to May 2025, hosted by Patrick Kline.
+I have visited UC Berkeley from January to May 2025, hosted by Patrick Kline.

 You can find my CV [here](/cv/).